 Community Relations Director, Moody Bible Institute

 “I love children.
 And I am very concerned about the issues they face.
-When you are part of By The Hand, you are helping to make The Solution possible by sharing biblical life skills with the children.
+When you are part of By The Hand, you are helping to fuel the Power of One by sharing biblical life skills with the children.
 I love the emphasis on education, salvation and creativity.”

 Roy Patterson is the Community Relations Director at Moody Bible Institute (MBI).
 In this role, Roy is helping to strengthen relationships with churches, pastors and ministry partners, and facilitate racial reconciliation in Chicago.
 He was the station manager for Moody Radio Chicago for years, and continues to host three nationally syndicated programs, Celebration of Praise, Music for Sunday and Urban Praise.
 Roy is a preacher, praise and worship leader and vocalist—and has a passion for the body of Christ united through worship and sincere fellowship.